BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/TIPS.md

 - **Problem**: You get an error when trying to connect to a link in the labs or from one portal to another.
 - **Possible Cause**: You may be using a firewall that restricts the sites you can access.
-- **Possible Solution**: Speck to your network administrator or consult your personal firewall documentation to enable access to the required sites.
+- **Possible Solution**: Speak to your network administrator or consult your personal firewall documentation to enable access to the required sites.
 Alternatively, if you are taking this course through an authorized learning partner, you may be provided with a hosted lab environment that consists of a Windows 10 virtual machine with a browser installed - if so, try to access this "jump box" using a web browser, and then use the browser-based virtual machine to perform the labs.

 ## I'm unable to create an Azure Machine Learning workspace in Azure